Laguna1/Web-Scraper/README.md

 scraped the name, address, short description.

 ## In this project
-- [ ] The following gems were used: Nokogiri, Open-Uri
+- [ ] The following gems were used: Noko
 - [ ] The Pry debugger was used to check the values ​​of scraped-off data from the page.
 - [ ] Scraper results saved in a csv format file
 - [ ] Set up the code linter in the repository